Geshna111/customer-churn-analysis/README.md

 The Logistic Regression model demonstrates strong discriminative ability.
 However, recall for churned customers (~52%) indicates that nearly half of actual churn cases are not being captured.
 This highlights a trade-off between precision and recall and suggests scope for improvement through threshold tuning or class balancing techniques.

+Feature importance analysis was conducted to identify key drivers influencing churn predictions.

 ## How This Can Be Used
 - Identify high-risk customers in real-time using churn probability scores
-- Prioritize high-risk customers for targeted retention campaigns to maximize ROI on intervention efforts
-- Support business teams in focusing on high-value and high-risk customer segments
+- Support business teams in focusing on high-value and at-risk customer segments
+- Enable data-driven decision-making for customer retention strategies

 ## Business Recommendations
 - Offer discounted long-term contracts to customers on month-to-month plans